inbo/niche_vlaanderen/docs/installation.rst

     (C:\Users\johan\Miniconda3) C:\Users\johan> jupyter notebook

 This should open a webbrowser pointing towards http://localhost:8888 .
-If you browser does not open, try looking for the correct URL in the prompt.
+If you browser does not open, try looking for the correct URL at the anaconda prompt.

 The :doc:`tutorials` will use these jupyter notebooks, and are the best place to continue from here.